Concept Subspace :: sus :: fn :: FnOnce

 called once.

-multiple times may panic
+Calling a FnOnce multiple times may panic

 or cause Undefined Behaviour.

-when calling it may fail to compile,
+Not moving the FnOnce when calling it may fail to compile,

-, or cause Undefined Behaviour depending on the type
+panic, or cause Undefined Behaviour depending on the type

-that is being used to satisfy FnOnce
+that is being used to satisfy FnOnce.

 Type erasure

-in a function parameter requires the function
+Using a concept like FnOnce in a function parameter requires the function

 to be a template.
 Template functions can not be virtual, they must appear